 As you navigate the home buying or selling process, you will stumble across many terms that you may not be familiar with.
 As you sift through the market, you will run into properties with different statuses.
-“For sale” and “closed” are pretty self-explanatory statuses that you may grasp, but you are also likely to see listings that are “pending” or “continent”.
+“For sale” and “closed” are pretty self-explanatory statuses that you may grasp, but you are also likely to see listings that are “pending” or “contingent offer”.
 Understanding these terms will help you better understand if and how you should pursue any of the properties.

 So, what exactly does contingent mean on a house?
 Can you still put an offer in if a property is listed as contingent?
 Should you?

 In this post, we will explain exactly what a contingent offer means in real estate, as well as the important differences between contingent and pending.
-Read on to learn more about contingent real estate.
+Read on to learn more about contingent offer from real estate.

 If a home is listed as “contingent”, then the seller has accepted an offer from a buyer that includes contingencies.
 Contingencies are conditions that one or both parties must meet before the sale will go through.
-Either the buyer or the seller can place contingencies on the offer.
+Either the buyer or the seller can place contingent offer.
 There are many different reasons that people place contingencies on an offer, and if the conditions are not met then the sale will not go through.

 Common Types of Contingencies

 Contingent offers are quite common, as there are many different reasons the buyer or seller would want them.
 If a buyer is also selling their current home to move, then the buyer will not want to complete the sale until they sell their current home and obtain a mortgage.
 Typically, buyers will want to wait until they can sell their home before buying another one to avoid financial troubles.